MaterializeInc/materialize/doc/user/content/ingest-data/network-security/privatelink.md

     Note the **service name** that is generated for the endpoint service.

     **Remarks**
-    By disabling [Acceptance Required](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html#accept-reject-connection-requests), while still strictly managing who can view your endpoint via IAM, Materialze will be able to seemlessly recreate and migrate endpoints as we work to stabalize this feature.
+    By disabling [Acceptance Required](https://docs.aws.amazon.com/vpc/latest/privatelink/configure-endpoint-service.html#accept-reject-connection-requests), while still strictly managing who can view your endpoint via IAM, Materialze will be able to seamlessly recreate and migrate endpoints as we work to stabilize this feature.

 1. #### Create an AWS PrivateLink Connection
      In Materialize, create a [`AWS PRIVATELINK`](/sql/create-connection/#aws-privatelink) connection that references the endpoint service that you created in the previous step.